 Newborns Born to Mothers Who Received Antepartum/Intrapartum Antiretroviral Drugs with Effective Viral Suppression

-All newborns born to mothers with detectable viral load at the time of delivery, who received only intrapartum ARV drugs, or who have received no ARV drugs during pregnancy or delivery, are at higher risk of HIV acquisition and should receive combination ARV prophylaxis or empiric HIV therapy.5,10-14 The experience with these regimens is described below.
-At this time, the optimal duration of combination ARV regimens or empiric HIV therapy in newborns at higher risk of perinatal HIV transmission is unknown.
-Many experts administer 6 weeks of combination therapy; others opt to discontinue nevirapine and/or lamivudine, while others would continue empiric HIV therapy for 6 weeks.
+All newborns born to mothers with detectable viral load at the time of delivery, who received only intrapartum ARV drugs, or who have received no ARV drugs during pregnancy or delivery, are at higher risk of HIV acquisition and should receive a multi-drug ARV prophylaxis regimen or empiric HIV therapy.5,10-14 The experience with these regimens is described below.
+Currently, the optimal duration of an empiric HIV therapy regimen in newborns at higher risk of perinatal HIV transmission is unknown.
+When birth HIV nucleic acid test (NAT) returns negative, some Panel members would opt to discontinue nevirapine, raltegravir, and/or lamivudine, while others would continue empiric HIV therapy for 6 weeks.
 In all cases in which the newborn is at higher risk of HIV acquisition, zidovudine should be continued for 6 weeks.
 Consultation with an expert in pediatric HIV is recommended to select a duration of therapy based on case-specific risk factors and interim HIV NAT results.

-For those women who received ARV drugs during pregnancy, but have a detectable viral load near delivery (on or after 36 weeks gestation), the level of viremia in the mother that would trigger the use of a multi-drug ARV prophylaxis regimen or empiric HIV therapy is not definitively known.
-In 2 large observational studies of women on combination antenatal ARV drugs, perinatal transmission rates were 0.05% and 0.3% when the mother had viral load measurements <50 copies/mL at delivery.
-Rates of transmission increased to 1.1% and 1.5% when viral load measurements were 50 to 399 copies/mL and 2.8% and 4.1% when viral load measurements were >400 copies/mL.15,16 However, there has been no study to demonstrate relative efficacy of combination ARV regimens, including prophylaxis regimens and empiric HIV therapy, compared to standard newborn prophylaxis at these different thresholds of maternal viremia.
-While some experts would recommend a combination ARV regimen or empiric HIV therapy with any level of detectable viremia, others reserve combination regimens and empiric HIV therapy until higher levels of maternal viral load are documented.
-The decision to administer a combination prophylaxis regimen or empiric therapy should be made following discussion with the parents weighing the risks and benefits of the proposed regimen.
+For those women who received ARV drugs during pregnancy but have a detectable viral load near delivery (on or after 36 weeks gestation), the level of maternal viremia that would trigger the use of a multi-drug ARV prophylaxis regimen or empiric HIV therapy is not definitively known.
+In two large observational studies of women on combination antenatal ARV drugs, perinatal transmission rates were 0.05% and 0.3% when the mother had viral load measurements <50 copies/mL at delivery.
+Rates of transmission in these studies increased to 1.1% and 1.5% when viral load measurements were 50 to 399 copies/mL and 2.8% and 4.1% when viral load measurements were >400 copies/mL.15,16 However, there has been no study to compare the relative efficacy of a multi-drug ARV prophylaxis regimen or empiric HIV therapy to standard newborn prophylaxis at these different thresholds of maternal viremia.
+While some Panel members would recommend a multi-drug ARV prophylaxis regimen or empiric HIV therapy with any level of detectable viremia, others reserve multi-drug ARV prophylaxis regimens and empiric HIV therapy until higher levels of maternal viral load are documented.
+The decision whether to initiate a multi-drug ARV prophylaxis regimen or empiric HIV therapy should be made following discussion with the parents weighing the risks and benefits of the proposed regimen.

 In summary, in these scenarios where the infant is at higher risk of HIV transmission, the Panel recommends either a multi-drug ARV prophylaxis regimen, specifically the NICHD-HPTN 040/PACTG 1043 regimen, or empiric HIV therapy.
 The data supporting the use these regimens are summarized below.
-Choosing between combination ARV prophylaxis and empiric HIV treatment will depend on the clinician assessment of the likelihood of HIV transmission.
+Choosing between these regimens will depend on clinician assessment of the likelihood of HIV transmission.

-Combination Antiretroviral Prophylaxis
+Multi-Drug Antiretroviral Prophylaxis

-Data from Europe and the United States indicate increasing use of combination ARV prophylaxis in newborns exposed to HIV.
-In the United Kingdom and Ireland, use increased from 9% of newborns exposed to HIV in 2001 to 2004 to 13% between 2005 to 2008 and, in a poll of 134 U.S.-based providers, 62% reported using combination prophylaxis in high-risk newborns.18-20 However, interpretation of these observational studies is complicated by the definition of combination ARV prophylaxis, use of prophylaxis versus treatment dosing of nevirapine, and combining heterogeneous combination ARV prophylaxis regimens to compare safety and efficacy with zidovudine monotherapy.
-Many studies include single-dose nevirapine in combination with another ARV, usually zidovudine, as combination therapy.
+Data from Europe and the United States indicate increasing use of multi-drug ARV prophylaxis regimens in newborns exposed to HIV.
+In the United Kingdom and Ireland, use of the regimens increased from 9% of newborns exposed to HIV between 2001 to 2004 to 13% between 2005 to 2008 and, in a poll of 134 U.S.-based providers, 62% reported using multi-ARV prophylaxis regimens in high-risk newborns.18-20 However, interpretation of these observational studies is complicated by the definition of ARV prophylaxis, use of prophylaxis versus treatment dosing of nevirapine, and combining multiple different ARV prophylaxis regimens to compare safety and efficacy with zidovudine monotherapy.
+Many studies include single-dose nevirapine combined with another ARV, usually zidovudine, as two-drug HIV prophylaxis.
 Most do not report whether nevirapine was administered at the recommended prophylaxis dose or at a higher dose as part of empiric HIV therapy.
-So, despite increasing utilization of various combination ARV prophylaxis regimens, comprehensive data on efficacy and safety are lacking.
-For newborns at higher risk of HIV acquisition (Table 8), the Panel recommends the NICHD-HPTN 040/PACTG 1043 trial, the 2-drug regimen of 6 weeks of zidovudine plus 3 doses of nevirapine as an option for management.
+So, despite increasing use of various ARV prophylaxis regimens, comprehensive data on efficacy and safety are lacking.
+For newborns at higher risk of HIV acquisition (Table 8), the Panel recommends the NICHD-HPTN 040/PACTG 1043 2-drug regimen of 6 weeks of zidovudine plus 3 doses of nevirapine as an option for management.

 Empiric HIV Therapy